dizcza/EmbedderSDR/README.md

 To reproduce the plots, call `train_kwta()` function in [`main.py`](main.py).

 For more results, go to [http://85.217.171.57:8097/](http://85.217.171.57:8097/).
 Give your browser a few minutes to parse the json data.
 Choose the environment with `TrainerGradKWTA` - this is the trainer with kWTA activation function.

+### Papers, used in the code

+This section is moved to https://github.com/dizcza/pytorch-mighty.